 During the process, I encountered passionate criticisms of sleep training in my conversations with others and in online reading.
 Celebrity pediatrician and proponent of attachment parenting philosophy, Dr. William Sears claimed that sleep training flooded the brains of babies with cortisol and adrenaline resulting in various long term emotional and psychological issues.
 Another supporter of attachment parenting, Darcia Narvaez, PhD, has published several times in Psychology Today citing claims that sleep training could disrupt a baby’s body and immune system, compromise their ability to self-regulate, or undermine their trust in caregivers.
 Stumbling across this online I noted she referenced a few studies that appeared scientific, so I decided to investigate.
 As with most aspects of scientific inquiry, you can produce evidence to support any claim, but it’s the quality and context of the evidence that determine its relevance to your situation.
 As caring parents, one of our initial questions when considering sleep training was whether our son would be physically or emotionally harmed by the process.

 Developmentally, by four to six months, babies become more aware of their surroundings, initiating the process of discovering an external reality.
 This discovery introduces the concept that others have needs, laying the groundwork for essential social skills such as sharing and respecting others.
 Coincidentally, around six months—an age when Winnicott suggested babies learn to tolerate some frustration—most babies can sleep six or eight hours through the night without feeding, and their brains are forming a regular nighttime sleep cycle.
-Hence, sleep experts commonly recommend sleep training at this age.
+Hence, sleep experts commonly recommend initiating sleep training around this age.
 Winnicott argued that if a mother fulfills every wish of the baby for too long, the baby’s discovery of an external reality is interrupted.
 The baby will not learn that others have needs and that the world does not always conform to their wishes.
 Winnicott argued that a good enough mother is better than a perfect one, as perfectionism in parenting counterproductively sets unrealistic expectations for the child about the real world.

 Instead of being the perfect parent, we’re all simply choosing what we believe will be the best for our child and family.
 Dr. Ferber’s advocacy for sleep training and self-soothing has long placed him at odds with Dr. Sears favored co-sleeping and attachment parenting approaches.
 However, in 2006 in a Day to Day episode distributed by National Public Radio (NPR), both authors finally conceded that different approaches worked for different parents.
 Reflecting on Winnicott’s ideas, reviewing the medical evidence, and observing our son helped me resolve my concerns and feel confident that sleep training was the right choice for us.